It was Brexit and the second referendum that lost Labour the general election, not socialist policy’s.

-In an interview with the Mirror, the left-wing candidate for Labour’s deputy leadership explains why he thinks the party should double down on giving members the final say – and argues MPs are ‘seduced’ for ‘forget their roots’
+In an interview with the Mirror, the left-wing candidate for Labour’s deputy leadership explains why he thinks the party should double down on giving members the final say – and argues MPs are ‘seduced’ to ‘forget their roots’

-The ex-Shadow Justice Secretary shot to prominence is an unwavering defender of Jeremy Corbyn and the left-wing politics which also propelled the Labour Party into having the biggest membership of any European political party.
+The ex-Shadow Justice Secretary shot to prominence as an unwavering defender of Jeremy Corbyn and the left-wing politics which also propelled the Labour Party into having the biggest membership of any European political party.

 However, the party is still licking its wounds after its heaviest defeat since the 1930s, and now the damning report known as the Labour Leaks.
 Showing staffers actively worked to stop the Labour party and Jeremy corb7n winning the 2017 election.
 This was not just sabotage of an election but it undermines our entire democratic system.
 When the operation works to lose an election you don’t have a democracy.
 Link

-Richard Burgon pull’s no punches in his interview with Andrew Marr, Burgon is honest and direct.
+Richard Burgon pulls no punches in his interview with Andrew Marr, Burgon is honest and direct.